What is the National Drink of India?

 Tea Culture In India

-As I mentioned above, tea is not just a beverage in india; it is a way of life.
+Tea is not just a beverage in india; it is a way of life.
 The tea culture of India is different because of hospitality, a social and cultural fabric connection or love for tea.

 Tea plays an important role in Indian social and hospitality culture.
 It is offered to a guest as a sign of hospitality and friendship.
 In many parts of India, tea is served in small glasses ,cups or kullads, and it is often supplemented by snacks such as biscuits, samosas, or pakoras.